 I live in southern California, so most of the time Telltale flies me up to Fairfax, CA where they record.
 The studio is owned and operated by Jory Prum who has, along with the Telltale crew developed a very good system of recording and cataloging dialog for games.
 The dialog director, Julian Kwaneski runs the sessions and sets off the context of my lines and often reads me in.
 He is also usually joined by at least one of the writers, Dennis Lenart, Mark Darin, Jared Emerson Johnson, and even Sean Vanaman has stopped by to direct.
 You might think that would be to many “cooks in the kitchen” but they all work very well together.
 They all work hard to make sure that though actors are recorded individually, it sounds as if they were recorded as an ensemble.

-Do you record one episode as one script?
-How long does that process take?
+Do you record one episode as one script, how long would that process take.

 Sessions are generally long, from 5 to 8 hours.
 There is a lot of dialog to record for The Walking Dead, more than for most other games that don’t concentrate as much on story and the interaction between characters.
 It usually takes a couple sessions to get an episode in the can, especially if there are rewrites and there often are, because Telltale does everything they can to make sure the game is the best it can be and sometimes that means changing and adding lines.
 Sometimes we record those rewrites and added lines from my home studio.

-Is there any pick up left to do or is work on The Walking Dead wrapped, done, & dusted?
+Any pick up left to do?
+Is work on The Walking Dead wrapped, done, & dusted.

 We’re still recording episodes so yes, I’ll be doing more work on the game.